 The symbolic foods include four cups of wine, bitter herbs and unleavened bread (matzo).
 The festival takes place in the spring (15-22 Nisan according to the Hebrew calendar).

 Where does the story come from?

 The story of the liberation of the Israelites from Egypt is contained in the Book of Exodus (Shemot in Hebrew).
 The Children of Israel have suffered from decades of oppression and slavery.
 God orders Moses to lead them out of slavery.
-Moses goes with his brother Aaron to see the pharaoh.
-They tell the pharaoh that God requests “Let my people go.”
+Moses goes with his brother Aaron to see the pharaoh and tell him that God requests “Let my people go.”
 The pharaoh refuses despite receiving several warnings as to the dire consequences.